wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 a = r3(a,b,c,d,3,3,m); d = r3(d,a,b,c,11,9,m); c = r3(c,d,a,b,7,11,m); b = r3(b,c,d,a,15,15,m)
 ```

+This code demonstrates a few important details of the algorithm's design: first,
+the order in which previous intermediate states are passed to each invocation of
-This code demonstrates the order in which message blocks are used in each step
+the round function; second, the order in which message blocks are used in each
-(this is the first integer argument in each of the above calls), as well as each
-step's argument to `leftrotate` (this is each call's second integer argument).
+round; third, the values of $$s$$ used in each call to the round functions.

 In the code block above, intermediate states are grouped into rows of four.
 Besides just looking nice, this mimics the paper's notation.
 This notation
 denotes e.g. the first state on the first row as $$a_1$$, the third state on the
 fourth row as $$c_4$$, and so on. $$a_0, b_0, c_0, d_0$$ denote the values to
-which the four state variables `a, b, c, d` are initialized.
+which the four state variables $$a, b, c, d$$ are initialized.

 The paper uses an extension of this notation to denote individual bits within
 states: for instance, $$c_{4,1}$$ refers to $$c_4$$'s least significant bit,
 $$d_{2,14}$$ refers to $$d_2$$'s 14th bit counting from the least significant
-end, $$b_{9,32}$$ is $$b_9$$'s 32nd-least significant bit (i.e. its most
+end, $$b_{9,32}$$ is $$b_9$$'s most significant bit (i.e. its 32nd-least
 significant bit), and so on.

 This notation is important because it is used to express all of the paper's